Blind My Eyes, Sew Them Shut

 As she continued to run, she became aware of breathing above her, next to her, and warmth and fabric around her.
 The street faded slowly to black as a voice pervaded her senses.

 "Stop it.
-You're creeping me out," Draco said, his breath warm against her cheek.
+You're creeping me out," Draco snapped, his breath warm against her cheek.
 She flinched against it, bile rising in her throat as she collapsed backwards onto her elbows.
 She was no longer running, yet she felt dizzy, as if she had been hung upside down.
 She still couldn't see, no matter how many times she blinked.

 "I don't think so, Granger."
 Hermione's heart fell as she realized that she had not been running; her hands and feet were bound with shoelaces.
 She fought them by rubbing her wrists together, but her muscles hurt too much for her to attempt to break free with any real conviction.